Is learning French worth it in 2025?

 - Americas: Canada (Quebec), Haiti, French Guiana

-- Oceania: French Polynesia, New Caledonia, Vanuatu
+- Oceania: French Polynesia, New Caledonia

 - Caribbean: Martinique, Guadeloupe

 By 2050, Africa will be home to 85% of French speakers worldwide.
 With booming economies and infrastructure development across Francophone Africa, speaking French means early access to emerging markets.
+Your French passport unlocks authentic experiences in 50+ countries where French is widely spoken.

 4. French Culture is a UNESCO Treasure ✨